guzhaoyuan/snake_robot/README.md

 ## TODO

+- [ ] put the snake in gazebo to see how it does in real world
+- [ ] IK for 2-DoF snake
 - [ ] implement position and velocity interface
 - [ ] drive one motor
 - [ ] resource management